DataDog/documentation/content/en/tracing/troubleshooting/quantization.md

 ### In-code instrumentation

-If your application runs in an agentless setup or if you prefer to make instrumentation changes more directly in your code, see [the tracer documentation of your application's runtime][3] for information on how to create custom configuration for span names and resource names.
+If your application runs in an agentless setup or if you prefer to make instrumentation changes more directly in your code, see [the APM SDK documentation of your application's runtime][3] for information on how to create custom configuration for span names and resource names.

 ### Agent configuration